ctcuff/MotionPy/README.md

 ### Setting it up
 1) Before setting up the Raspberry Pi, head over to [Firebase](https://firebase.google.com/) and create a new app.
 In order to be able to send Firebase messages, you'll need a [device registration token](https://firebase.google.com/docs/cloud-messaging/android/client).
-2) Head over to [Dropbox's site](https://www.dropbox.com/developers) to create a console app.
-Take note of your token and oauth token.
-3) Set up a quick Heroku site and take note of the url.
+2) Set up a quick Heroku site and take note of the url.
-4) This part might depend on how you want to set up the sensor.
+3) This part might depend on how you want to set up the sensor.
 Take the 4 jumper wires and connect them to the following GPIO pins on the Pi: 5v, Ground, GPIO 4, GPIO 18. ([See this video for a visual](https://www.youtube.com/watch?v=kqJ8WYQu68w&)).
 Again the setup depends but the end result should look something like this:

 <img src="https://github.com/ctcuff/MotionPy/blob/master/images/materials.jpg" width="420"></img>

-5) If everything is set up correctly, running [raspberrypi/check_distance.py](https://github.com/ctcuff/MotionPy/blob/master/raspberrypi/check_distance.py) should give you a valid distance.
+4) If everything is set up correctly, running [raspberrypi/check_distance.py](https://github.com/ctcuff/MotionPy/blob/master/raspberrypi/check_distance.py) should give you a valid distance.
-6) The last step is to create a few config files I've excluded from this repo.
+5) The last step is to create a few config files I've excluded from this repo.
 The first one should be in /app/.../motionpy/Config.kt:

 ```kotlin
 // Config.kt